A rover to deliver small payloads to the Moon

 The rover has a mass of a half ton, a payload capacity of 30 kg, and has been designed to be compatible with the growing number of medium-class lunar landers now entering the commercial space market.
 In addition, the rover offers customers opportunities to perform technology demonstrations and commercial exploration as well as gather valuable science data.
 It also features critical components, subsystems, and processes common to the core platform used by the FLEX rover.

 “For 25 years, we have been pioneers in the field of high-performance electric terrestrial vehicles.
 This expertise now allows us to offer viable and efficient solutions, in the long term, to face ‘the hell’ of the lunar South Pole.
-Our batteries and hyper-deformable wheels can withstand temperature variations of more than 300°C, aggressive solar radiation, and 180 hours of nights under -180°C. To say that I am proud of my Team is an understatement” said Gildo Pastor, President of Venturi Space & Venturi.
+Our batteries and hyper-deformable wheels can withstand temperature variations of more than 300°C, aggressive solar radiation, and 180 hours of nights under -180°C. To say that I am proud of my Team is an understatement” said Gildo Pastor, President of Venturi Space and Venturi.

 “This rover offers customers many of the same payload space configurations as the larger FLEX rover we are using on our upcoming commercial mission, Mission One.
 This continues a goal we set for ourselves when we introduced the FLEX in 2022,” said Jaret Matthews, founder and CEO, Astrolab.
 “We want to set the standard for lunar logistics.
 Just as there are standard sizes of shipping containers used in intermodal shipping on Earth, we seek to do the same on the Moon.”